soyware/heck_csgo_external/README.md

 * Bot mount vkey (aka runboost bot)

 # Compile
-You can compile with or without "say insult" feature.
+You can compile with or without the "insult" feature.

-To compile with it you'll need a libcurl.
+### Compiling with the "insult" feature
-Compile libcurl with windows sspi (or other ssl, but you'll have to set CA cert), fix library include paths, select "Release" configuration and compile a cheat.
+* Compile libcurl with windows SSPI or other SSL (but you'll have to set CA cert)
+* Fix project's include paths
+* Select "Release" project configuration
+* Compile the cheat

+### Compiling without "insult" feature
-Otherwise simply select "Release (no curl)" configuration and compile.
+* Select "Release (no curl)" project configuration
+* Compile the cheat

 # Usage
-* Copy contents of "[configs](https://github.com/h1ru5/heck_exe/tree/master/configs)" folder into cheat directory
+* Copy contents of "configs" folder into cheat's directory
-* Edit the config to enable/disable features (0 - off, 1 - on)
+* Optionally edit configs to enable/disable features (0 - off, 1 - on)
+* Optionally add different hitsounds by placing the WAV files in "hitsounds" folder and naming them "\*single digit\*.wav" ("1.wav" etc.)
 * Start the cheat

-Config parsing depends on the order of lines (e.g. 1st setting must be "aimbot enable").

-You'll most likely get "Warning: MapVirtualKey returned 0" if you break the order of settings.
+Config parsing depends on the order of settings (e.g. 1st setting must be "aimbot enable"), you'll most likely get "Warning: MapVirtualKey returned 0" if you break the order.

 # Credits
 * nuggah for external UserCmd manipulation
 * Forza for signature finder
 * ReactiioN for hitbox enum
-* keybode for bsp parser
+* keybode for BSP parser